microsoft/winget-cli/doc/specs/#2697 - PowerShell DSC resources.md

 *IgnoreVersions*

-Uses the `--ignore-versions` option to ignore package versions in the impo[NoUpgrade = [bool]]rt file.
+Uses the `--ignore-versions` option to ignore package versions in the import file.
 Default false.

 *NoUpgrade*

 Uses the `--no-upgrade` option to skip upgrade if an installed version already exists.

 ### 6. WinGetPackage
 This resource installs a single package via winget with the specified information.
-Acts as a wrapper around `winget install`.
-We will always use the silent option.
+Acts as a wrapper around `Install-WinGetPackage`.

 #### DSC Resource
 ```